 What makes the Typhoon drone stand out is its vast weaponry of features: 4K camera, a 3-axis gimbal, 25-minute flight time and foldable arms.
 The Typhoon also has a 360-degree camera, allowing filmmakers to get smooth shots without having to physically turn the drone.
 It also has Intel’s Real Sense technology for obstacle avoidance.

 The second generation of the Typhoon sees an upgraded camera, capable of shooting 4K at 60 FPS and a new six-rotor frame that increases in-flight stability.
 What really stands out about the Plus is its overall build.
 For a company that doesn’t have the notoriety that DJI has, Yuneec’s Typhoon is a solidly built machine.
-The H Plus will surely last professionals a long time while being able to shoot quality images and video in all sorts of weather conditions.
+The H Plus will surely last professionals a long time while being able to shoot quality images and videos in all sorts of weather conditions.

 The Typhoon is made for professionals with previous drone experience, looking for a higher-end product.
 When looking at the Typhoon, it’s hard to ignore its price point and just how close it is in quality to DJI’s inspire.
 Maybe if you’re someone who wants the commercial drone experience but wants to have a chunk of cash left over to buy more gear, then the Typhoon H Plus is an intriguing choice.